 There are countless brands of cocoa powder and choosing one depends on several factors, such as budget, nutritional recommendations, type of dessert, and, of course, professional chef recommendations.

 Overall, choosing a cocoa brand is much more than a matter of taste, but rather a matter of learning what is best suited for different types of food and different nutritional needs.

 Best Chef Recommended Cocoa Powders:

-Valhorna Pure Cocoa Powder
+Valrhona Pure Cocoa Powder

 The Cocoa Powder, available on Amazon, is Dutched cocoa, with an enhanced flavor and color, and it is best used for truffles or chocolate cream.
-However, some users also report using Valhorna cocoa powder for brownies or chocolate cake, which turn out to have a stronger flavor.
+However, some users also report using Valrhona cocoa powder for brownies or chocolate cake, which turn out to have a stronger flavor.
 It has a very rich taste and gives a velvety texture to any dessert but without the bitterness usually associated with such intense-tasting cocoa.

-It is recommended by many award-winning pastry chefs, some of which have also been featured as guest chefs at L’Ecole Valhorna in Brooklyn.
+It is recommended by many award-winning pastry chefs, some of which have also been featured as guest chefs at L’Ecole Valrhona in Brooklyn.
 Some of these are Antonio Bachour, named Best Pastry Chef in the world at the 2018 Best Chef Awards, Spanish Pastry Chef Oriol Balaguer winner of Grand Prix au Chef Pâtisser, 2018, and Chef Ron Ben-Israel , owner of Ben-Israel Cakes, a well-known couture cake studio in Manhattan.

 Callebaut Cocoa Powder